MarcGueury/oci-genai-agent-ext-lab/1-install/install.md

     git clone https://github.com/mgueury/oci-genai-agent-ext.git
     </copy>
     ````
-7. Check if you have an Atuthorisation Token (assiociated with your profile)
+7. Check if you have an Authorisation Token (associated with your profile).

+   For more info, see here: https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrygettingauthtoken.htm

    If yes, note it in your notepad.
 If not, the script below will create it.

 7. Run each of the three commands below in the Terminal, one at a time.
 It will run Terraform to create the rest of the components.